adamolnar/Portfolio_3_Python/README.md

 ![Screenshot of the game logo](/screenshots/Hangman%20log.png)
-## Is there a better way to learn new words if not by plying game and having fun...
+## Is there a better way to learn new words if not by plying game and having fun...?

 **HANGMAN** is an old school favorite, a word game where the goal is simply to find the missing word.
 This way of expanding your vocabulary is fun and effective.